 The pipe symbol ( | ) is the delimiter.

-Also, let’s assume cell H11 contains the number of the item to return.
+Also, let’s assume cell H11 contains the number of the item in the list to return.

 The following formulas extract the Nth item from the list.
 To use these formulas in your scenario: